jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 programs slower.
 Depending on a function's size, inlining it can cause the code size to increase or decrease.

-[A decent rule of thumb is to not inline a function if it is more than 10 lines long.
-Beware of destructors, which are often longer than they appear because of implicit member- and base-destructor calls!
-Another useful rule of thumb: it's typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).]: (comment)

 Except for very short code (e.g., one-line SetXYZ() functions), G4CMP does not have function implementations in the .hh file at all.
 Long implementations generally cannot be inlined anyway, so there's no point to having them in the